 - Affordability: If you’re on a budget or just a habitual bargain hunter, low costs might be your priority.
-This isn’t just the initial cost that you find on a company’s homepage.
+This isn’t just the initial cost you find on a company’s homepage.
 You should also consider their financing options, payment plans, and what items the sticker price includes.

 - Convenience: Eliminating office visits means that all home aligner treatments are more convenient than in-office options, but certain companies take extra steps to be even more user-friendly.
-Providing various ways to get started and multiple treatment schedules, while reducing wait times, help increase a company’s convenience.
+Providing various ways to get started and multiple treatment schedules, while reducing wait times, helps increase a company’s convenience.

 - Appearance: Clear aligners are pretty discreet, but by experimenting with different plastics, surfaces, and designs, home aligner companies have made them even more so.
 Aesthetics somewhat depend on personal preferences, though, so what looks “best” might vary based on a customer’s tastes and style.

 If one of the alternatives in this guide caught your eye, they could very well be a better option for your specific circumstances.
 That’s why it’s important to know your goals, timelines, finances, etc. and consider each option within those parameters.
-This way, you won’t just end up with a decent aligner treatment, you’ll get the best treatment available for you and your beautiful teeth.
+This way, you won’t just end up with a decent aligner treatment, you’ll get the best treatment available for you and your beautiful smile.